Sanjna0769043/SanjnasBookStore/SanjnasBookStore/README.txt

 8:46 PM: While adding Add-Migration AddDefaultMigration by using NuGet Package manager.

-8:47 PMGot an error which is: Your target project 'SanjnasBookStore' doesn't match your migrations assembly 'SanjnasBooks.DataAccess'.
+8:47 PMGot an error which is:
+Your target project 'SanjnasBookStore' doesn't match your migrations assembly 'SanjnasBooks.DataAccess'.
 Either change your target project or change your migrations assembly.
 Change your migrations assembly by using DbContextOptionsBuilder.
 E.g. options.UseSqlServer(connection, b => b.MigrationsAssembly("SanjnasBookStore")).
 By default, the migrations assembly is the assembly containing the DbContext.

 8:47: PM: I find the error reason.
-And I change and select the correct project as default
+And I change and select the correct project as default to SanjnaBookStore to SanjnaBookStore.DataAccess

 Again I run the package and it worked ………………………….woaaaa